ccgauche/OpenLearning/README.md

 Cury Rice
 French fries
 ```
-And a noise dataset that contains the thing you want to search:
+And a dataset that contains the thing you want to search:
 ### dataset.txt
 ```
 Apple pie